 Responsibilities of a Cyclist

 In most cases, cyclist accidents are avoidable.
-Let’s go over some of the precautions you can take to increase safety.
+Here are some precautions you can take to stay safer on the road.

 Improving Visibility